alexander-jacob/alembic-issue/README.md

 # Alembic Issue

-There is an issue with foreign keys and models using `public` an explicit schema.
+There is an issue with foreign keys and models using `public` as an explicit schema.

 # Setup